 The key to effectively poisoning a rabbit is making sure they eat enough of the poison.
 If you’re using warfarin, this typically requires feeding them pellets or other food that has been laced with the poison over several days.
 For strychnine, just one meal is usually enough if enough of the chemical is ingested.

-Once you’ve decided to go through with poisoning a rabbit, it’s important to be prepared for what will happen next.
-The rabbit will likely experience some suffering before dying – convulsing, paralyzed, and in pain – so it’s important to have someone on hand who can euthanize them humanely if necessary (with something like carbon dioxide).
-Additionally, because both warfarin and strychnine are toxins that can affect humans as well as animals, it’s important to take precautions when handling either poison (wear gloves, dispose of properly etc.).
+Once you’ve decided to poison a rabbit, it’s important to be prepared for what will happen next.
+The rabbit will likely experience some suffering before dying – convulsing, paralyzed, and in pain – so having someone on hand who can euthanize them humanely if necessary (with something like carbon dioxide) is important.
+Additionally, because both warfarin and strychnine are toxins that can affect humans and animals, it’s important to take precautions when handling either poison (wear gloves, dispose of properly etc.).